PratyakshJain18/LibraryManagementSystem/README.md

 # 📚 Library Management System (Java + JDBC)

-A simple CLI-based library system using Java and MySQL with the following features:
+A simple CLI-based library system using Java and MySQL with role-based access and modular architecture.

+---

-## 🔑 Authentication
+## 🔑 Authentication & User Roles
-- Register new users
-- Login existing users
+- **Register/Login** users
+- **Admin Role**: Full access (add/update/delete books)
+- **User Role**: Limited access (view, borrow, return books)

+---

-## 📘 Book Management
+## 📘 Book Management Features
-- View all books (formatted table with availability)
+- View all books in a formatted table
-- Add a new book
+- Add a new book *(Admin only)*
-- Update book title or author
+- Update book title or author *(Admin only)*
-- Delete a book
+- Delete a book *(Admin only)*
-- Borrow a book (with availability check)
+- Borrow a book with availability check
 - Return a borrowed book

+---

+## 🧩 Project Structure
+- `auth/` → Login/Register logic & role verification
+- `dao/` → Handles all DB operations
+- `controller/` → controls whether the user is admin or a normal user
+- `view/` → User interaction via console
+- `main/` → Entry point of the application

+---

 ## 🛠 Tech Used
 - Java
 - JDBC
 - MySQL

+---

-## 🚀 Setup
+## 🚀 Setup Instructions
 1. Clone this repo
-2. Import into any IDE (e.g., IntelliJ, Eclipse)
+2. Open in any IDE (IntelliJ, Eclipse, etc.)
 3. Create the MySQL database and required tables
-4. Update DB credentials in your code
-5. Run `Main.java`
+4. Run main.java

 ---

 ## 👨‍💻 Author

 **Pratyaksh Jain**
-_Pre-1st year, NIT Allahabad_
+_Pre-1st year, NIT Prayagraj_